Santroller/Santroller/wiring_guides/wii.md

 #### ADXL345 / MPU-6050 / LIS3DH

 1. Connect GND to GND
-2. Connect VCC to 3.3 V (use a regulator if required)
+2. Connect VCC to 3.3V (use a regulator if required)
 3. Connect SDA and SCL using the table above

 ---